 Wildlings would be nothing without the our highly qualified and dedicated team to inspire the children and help them learn.
-We have three qualified teachers, and two Level 3 Forest School Leaders, as well as a number of practitioners who have worked in Early Years Education for over 10 years.
+We have three qualified teachers, and a Level 3 Forest School Leader, as well as a number of practitioners who have worked in Early Years Education for over 10 years.

 We maintain lower than required adult to child ratios in order to ensure all children have the dedicated time and quality interactions that they deserve.